 Make the black pepper sauce

-All you need to do is whisk together the tamari (or soy sauce), sugar, ground ginger, and black pepper together in a small bowl.
+All you need to do is whisk together the tamari (or soy sauce), water (or vegetable broth for more flavor), sugar, ground ginger, and black pepper together in a small bowl.
 After that, your sauce is ready to be added to the wok!

 In order to keep this recipe gluten-free, I choose Tamari over traditional soy sauce which tends to have wheat added in.
-I like saltier food, but if you do not, you can also use a low-sodium soy sauce here or replace 2 Tbsp of the soy sauce with water or vegetable broth for a less salty sauce.
+I like saltier food, but if you do not, you can also use a low-sodium soy sauce.
+You can also replace some of the soy sauce with additional vegetable broth or water for a less salty sauce.

 If you are trying to stay away from refined sugar, coconut sugar can be used as a 1:1 substitution for brown sugar in this recipe.